 |Other restrictions||You may be required to disclose your debt agreement if you own a business in another name.||There is a multitude of restrictions that come with bankruptcy.
 For instance, you cannot travel overseas without prior written consent of your trustee.|

-What are the benefits and drawbacks of a debt agreement?
+What are the pros and cons of a debt agreement?

-If you’re considering entering into a debt agreement, it can help to weigh up the pros and cons before taking the next step.
-Here are some points to consider:
+If you’re considering entering into a debt agreement, here are the pros and cons you should weigh up before you take the next step:

-- You can avoid bankruptcy.
+- Avoid bankruptcy.
 While entering a debt agreement is an act of bankruptcy, it isn't completely declaring bankruptcy.
 Entering a Part IX debt agreement is an alternative.

 - Your debts won't accrue interest.
 After the creditors have voted "yes" on the debt agreement, your debts will stop accruing interest.